Krissttina/weather-app/README.md

 ### Weather-app

+~You can try live demo by clicking on 'github-pages' in Environment ->

 This project has very simple and cleaned UI.
 For the background is used linear color gradient with **D3FFF7** and **2F5E72**(HEX).
 For the container background color is used **white** with  50% decreased opacity.